ouro-official/contracts/README.md

 OURO Proxy
 ===
-Before GMT: Jan 30, 2023, AM 3:26, or unix timestamp: 1675049203, minting OURO can only be done via proxy contract,
+Before GMT: Jan 30, 2023, AM 3:26, or unix timestamp: 1675049203, minting OURO can only be done via proxy contract, the interface of Proxy is just the same as OURO Reserve.

 OURO RESERVE API